0xSiO/matisse-controller/README.md

     $ pip install matisse-controller

+If you plan on using PLE features with Andor instruments, copy the required DLL files from the Andor SDK into `[package install dir]/shamrock_ple/lib` (see the README in that directory for more details)

 ## Usage

 To launch the GUI, connect the Matisse and a supported wavemeter, and then run: